JustinWinthers/ntlm-soap-request/README.md

 soap.authorize()

-   /* token is not used here, but shown to illustrate it exists
+   /* token is not used here, but shown to illustrate it exists.
-      but it's cached in the `soap` object  */ .then(function(token){
+      It's cached in the `soap` object  */ .then(function(token){

         // set your route for your app